broadinstitute/gatk/README.md

 * To run GATK:
     * Java 17 is needed to run or build GATK.
     We recommend one of the following:
         * Download the Eclipse Foundation's distribution of OpenJDK 17 from [adoptium.net](https://adoptium.net/).
-Navigate to the [release archive](https://adoptium.net/temurin/archive/?version=8) to find downloads for Java 8.
+Navigate to the [release archive](https://adoptium.net/temurin/archive/?version=17) to find downloads for Java 17.
-        * On Mac OS, you can install the [Homebrew package manager](https://brew.sh/) and run `brew tap homebrew/cask-versions` followed by `brew install --cask temurin8` to install the Eclipse Foundation's OpenJDK 8.
+        * On Mac OS, you can install the [Homebrew package manager](https://brew.sh/) and run `brew tap homebrew/cask-versions` followed by `brew install --cask temurin17` to install the Eclipse Foundation's OpenJDK 17.
-        * Or you can download the older [OracleJDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) which requires an Oracle account to download and comes with restrictive [license conditions](https://www.oracle.com/downloads/licenses/javase-license1.html).
     * Python 2.6 or greater (required to run the `gatk` frontend script)
     * Python 3.6.2, along with a set of additional Python packages, is required to run some tools and workflows.
       See [Python Dependencies](#python) for more information.